Range Extension of Ammeter and Voltmeter

-There is no fundamental difference in the operating principles of ammeters and voltmeters.
-Both are current operated devices (except electrostatic type voltmeters) i.e. deflecting torque is produced when current flows through their operating coils.
+There is no fundamental difference between the operating principles of ammeters and voltmeters.
+Both are current-operated devices (except electrostatic type voltmeters) i.e. deflecting torque is produced when current flows through their operating coils.

 In an ammeter, the deflecting torque is produced by the current to be measured or by a definite fraction of it whereas in a voltmeter torque is produced by the current proportional to the voltage to be measured.